-Make your icons, folders, shortcuts & text bigger.
-Easier to see, easier to read and easier to use.
+Make the icons, folders, shortcuts & text bigger on your computer screen to make the screen easier to see.
+Easier to read and easier to use.
 No more squinting at the screen.

 Modern high definition computer screens produce super sharp images, but they do make everything appear smaller than they used to be on the old CRT monitors.